 “You might as well put police tape around the tent though, because everyone comes to watch, and they bring their own forks too!
 The minute the judging is done, the contestants have to be really quick or else everyone zooms to taste the goods!
 Honestly, they’re worse than seagulls!
 It’s the funniest thing I’ve ever seen!”

 Live boat racing in folkestone

 Living by the sea, it’s important to have these community events that highlight our heritage.
-You don’t have to own a trawler to join in, the motorboats take part as well, and then on the Sunday there’s the raft race.
-If you have the skills to build a floating raft, and get it down to the Harbour, you can join in.
+You don’t have to own a trawler to join in, the motorboats take part as well, and then on the Sunday there’s the paddle board race followed by the raft race.
+Bring your board down to Sunny Sands for 1pm or, if you have the skills to build a floating raft, and get it down to the Harbour for 2pm, you can join in.
 Folkestone Rescue is on hand to scoop up those whose rafts don’t make it past a few paddles, so wearing a life-jacket is essential!
 All you have to make sure is that your raft can get across the harbour and back, in one piece.